Learn something new every day

 A dough cutter has an edge that is not necessarily sharpened, but due to the thinness of it, the edge can usually cut through dough quite well.
 This is important for most bakers since the cutter can be used to separate larger loaves into smaller pieces.
 Division of dough in this way is important for commercial bakers who make large batches of dough and then divide them into smaller loaves, or for home bakers making rolls and similar baked goods.

-The thin edge of a dough cutter also allows it to more easily get under dough that is on a work surface, such as a wooden cutting board or marble countertop.
+The thin edge of the cutter also allows it to more easily get under dough that is on a work surface, such as a wooden cutting board or marble countertop.
 Even with prodigious flouring, dough can sometimes stick to a work surface and be difficult to lift.
-With a dough cutter, a baker can get under the dough and start to lift it more easily.
+With a bench knife, a baker can get under the dough and start to lift it more easily.
 This is also useful for cleanup afterward, since the edge of the dough cutter can be used to scrape sticky bits of dough and flour off a work surface.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!